jerryryle/rogueportal/docs/index.md

 At this point, you might wish to enable ssh and perform as much of the the remaining configuration as possible over ssh.
 Setting this up is outside the scope of this document, but check out the "Interfacing Options" menu in the configuration tool invoked with `sudo raspi-config`.
 You can also enable SSH by creating an empty file called "SSH" in the root of the "boot" partition after you have prepared your Rasberry Pi OS SD Card.

 ### Update Raspberry Pi OS
+This step is optional, but recommended to ensure you have the latest security patches.
+The base Raspberry Pi OS images used to create your SD card quickly go out of date and there are usually a number of updates to apply.

-Next, update the system with the following command:
+Update the system with the following command:
 ```bash
 sudo apt update && sudo apt dist-upgrade -y
 ```